devsoap/docs/docs/_vaadin_flow_gradle_plugin_themes/sass.md

 Once that is done then the {{ site.data.strings["sass_plugin"].title }} will take care of converting our [SASS](https://sass-lang.com) into CSS at build time.

-Nextr lets look at a trivial example.
+Next lets look at a trivial example.

 #### myproject-theme.scss
 ```scss